prebid/prebid.github.io/prebid-server/pbs-modules/greenbids-real-time-data.md

 ## Overview

 Greenbids Real Time Data module filters bidders
-SSP listed in the `imp[].ext.prebid.bidder` of the bid request.
-To perform the filtering the module uses the ML pipeline that outputs the probability of bid per SSP for each imp for the given BidRequest.
+SSPs listed in the `imp[].ext.prebid.bidder` of the bid request.
+To perform the filtering the module uses the ML pipeline that outputs the probability of bid per SSP for each `imp` for the given bid request.
-Then this probability of bid is compared with the threshold to ensure target True Positive Rate (TPR) defined for each partner publisher.
+Then this probability of bid is compared with the threshold to ensure the necessary level of filtering for a partner publisher.

+The RTD module uses 2 artefacts that are fetched from the Greenbids Google Cloud Storage bucket
+- ML predictor in `.onnx` format
+- Probability thresholds in `.json` format with the list of thresholds and their corresponding target metrics

 ## Configuration